phax/as2-server/README.md

 This project is licensed under the FreeBSD License.

-# New and noteworthy
+# News and noteworthy

-  * v4.0.0 - work in progress
+* v4.0.0 - 2018-03-22
   * Updated to as2-lib 4.0.0
   * Anonymous TLS cipher suite determination improved
   * Changed internally from `java.util.Date` to `java.time.LocalDateTime` - so all the Date parameters must be changed from `yyyy` to `uuuu`!!!
   * The certificate factory `com.helger.as2.app.cert.ServerPKCS12CertificateFactory` was deprecated in favor of the more generic `com.helger.as2.app.cert.ServerCertificateFactory` that handles arbitrary keystore types (like JKS).
 * v3.1.0 - 2017-07-27
   * Updated to as2-lib 3.1.0
 * v3.0.4 - 2017-06-19
   * Updated to as2-lib 3.0.4
 * v3.0.3 - 2017-01-24
   * Updated to as2-lib 3.0.3
 * v3.0.2 - 2016-12-12
   * Updated to as2-lib 3.0.2
 * v3.0.1 - 2016-09-27
   * Updated to as2-lib 3.0.1
 * v3.0.0 - 2016-08-21
   * Requires JDK 8
   * Updated to as2-lib 3.0.0
 * v2.2.7 - 2016-04-27
   * Updated to as2-lib 2.2.7
 * v2.2.5 - 2015-12-01
   * Updated to as2-lib 2.2.5
 * v2.2.4 - 2015-11-11
   * Updated to as2-lib 2.2.4
 * v2.2.3 - 2015-10-22
   * Updated to as2-lib 2.2.3
 * v2.2.2 - 2015-10-19
   * Updated to as2-lib 2.2.2 and Bouncy Castle 1.53
 * v2.2.1 - 2015-10-08
   * Updated to as2-lib 2.2.1
 * v2.2.0
   * Extended the configuration file with the attribute `CryptoVerifyUseCertificateInBodyPart` to define whether a certificate passed in the signed MIME body part shall be used to verify the signature (when `true`) or whether to always use the certificate provided in the partnership (when `false`).
 By default the value is `true`.
   * Extended the configuration file with the attribute `CryptoSignIncludeCertificateInBodyPart` to define whether the certificate used for signing should be included in the signed MIME body part (when `true`) or not to include it (when `false`).
 By default the value is `true`.
 This is the sending counter part of `CryptoVerifyUseCertificateInBodyPart`

 # Maven usage
 Add the following to your pom.xml to use this artifact: